 The next phase of the Beach Master Plan construction will involve improvements at pedestrian crosswalks including at Atlantic Avenue and A1A, as well as pedestrian lighting along the Municipal Beach Promenade and new barriers between the promenade and the dunes.

-As construction continues on the Promenade, certain on-street parking spaces along the beach will remain unavailable.
+As construction continues on the Promenade, certain on-street parking spaces along the beach will remain unavailable to accommodate the construction.
 However, we will continue to make every effort to make parking alternatives accessible whenever possible.
 Parking in all public parking lots along the beach, including the Sandoway Parking Lot, will continue to be available.
-For those who choose to park in public parking garages, a third trolley has been added with a new route featuring stops at the parking garages and additional stops along the beach to accommodate beach-goers.

 The contractor has secured the Beach Promenade area on the north end of the Beach to create two safe zones - one for protected sidewalk and beach access for the public and one for protection of the construction site.
 Directional and informational signage is present.
-A safe zone for construction also is established on the south end of the Beach.
 Utility structures, irrigation, electrical and existing trees are protected from construction activities.